Batu Caves – Complete Visitor Guide

 Constructed from reinforced concrete and coated in gold paint, the statue took approximately three years to complete.
 Murugan — also known as Kartikeya or Subramanya — is the Hindu god of war and victory.
 In the statue, he holds a Vel (divine spear), an important symbol associated with Murugan and the annual Thaipusam festival celebrated at Batu Caves.

-Climbing the 272 Steps at Batu Caves
+Climbing the 272 Steps

 Visitors climbing the colourful 272-step staircase at Batu Caves leading to the Temple Cave in Kuala Lumpur